SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 piloting, vehicle operation, or ﬂying/0-G, he must make the appropriate skill rolls for all actions, reduced by the multi-action penalty, regardless of the situation.
-The base diﬃculty for normal operation becomes 5.
-Stunts still have their established base diﬃculties.
+The base difficulty for normal operation becomes 5.
+Stunts still have their established base difficulties.

 Ramming and Sideswiping
 Vehicles